 - Fossil guides

-- Where the sea erodes fossil bearing outcrops there is a good chance of making finds and it is less arduous looking at eroded rocks than chipping away at something more solid.
+- The sea erodes bed rock and fossil bearing outcrops so there is a good chance of making finds.

 - Some of the best finds are made after winter storms in the November to April period.